rlsn/Ingestor/README.md

 ## Technical Details
 ### Storage
-The data is stored in a file storage system and organized into three levels: dataset, subset (distinguished by version, language, class, split, annotation, etc.), and partition (splitting large files into smaller chunks for memory efficiency), as follows:
+The data is stored in a file storage system and organized into three levels: dataset, subset (distinguished by version, language, class, split, annotation, etc.), and partition (splitting large files into smaller parquet files for memory efficiency), as follows:

 ```
 dataset_A
 ├── subset_a
-│   ├── partition_1
+│   ├── partition_1.parquet
-│   └── partition_2
+│   └── partition_2.parquet
 └── subset_b
-    ├── partition_1
+    ├── partition_1.parquet
-    └── partition_2
+    └── partition_2.parquet
 ...
 ```
 File storage is used for its comparatively high cost efficiency, scalability, and ease of management compared to other types of storage.